RobertFlexx/ObeliskOS/README.md

 Current command support/limitations are documented in `docs/USERLAND_COMMANDS.md`.
 Package ecosystem scaffolding is documented under `opkg/docs/`.
 Static D userspace bring-up notes are documented in `docs/STATIC_D_USERLAND.md`.

-## Optional Userland Overlay

-You can ship extra tools (for example BusyBox, selected GNU tools, or `zsh`) by placing binaries and config files in `rootfs-overlay/`.
-The build copies this overlay into the packaged root filesystem.

-See `rootfs-overlay/README.txt` for expected layout and notes.

-Current default userland direction is BusyBox-style for bring-up simplicity: the image now includes `/bin/busybox`, `/bin/sh`, and `/bin/zsh` (zsh is provided via BusyBox applet compatibility in this stage).